 While being hands-on and all-out is good – after all, it's your money and your lifelong dream that's on the line – you should make use of your time wisely because it is something that we can never have enough of.
 Why work extremely hard when you can work smarter instead?

 Manual processing takes the fun out of doing business, by stressing people out with routine tasks.
 It is costly and slow, which could lead to inconsistent results and a high error rate.
-Regardless of industry and your workers' skills, it will take a great deal of resources to manually key in data, run reports and analyse them on a regular basis.
+Regardless of industry and your workers' skills, it will take plenty of resources to manually key in data, run reports and analyse them on a regular basis.
 Time spent on paperwork would have been better spent on customer-centric and employee performance management activities that can reap operational and revenue gains.

 Fortunately, there is a way for businesses to reduce the inefficiencies and costs brought about by recurring and predictable manual processing: automation.